 Remember, as the primary account holder, you'll see the effects on your personal credit score if you miss a payment or let your business credit card balance get out of hand.
 To prevent any problems, use the card's reporting features to stay on top of due dates, employee usage and overall spending.
 Used wisely, a business credit card is a valuable tool to help your small business manage its money more effectively—and earn rewards in the process.

-All information about the U.S. Bank Business Platinum Card, Business Platinum Card® from American Express, and Spark® Cash from Capital One® has been collected independently by Experian and has not been reviewed or provided by the issuer of the card.
+All information about the U.S. Bank Business Platinum Card and Business Platinum Card® from American Express has been collected independently by Experian and has not been reviewed or provided by the issuer of the card.